bigpipe/bigpipe/SPEC/Pagelet.md

 #### view

-Pagelets are renderd in a view.
+Pagelets are rendered in a view.
 But this rendering is decided by the wrapping Page.
 It could be that your page is rendered on the server side but also on the client side.
-So you need to use a template language that is compatible with both the serverside as well as the client side.
+So you need to use a template language that is compatible with both the server side as well as the client side.
 This allows greater control over the pagelets.
 The view should be a reference to a file location instead of the actual template.